tencek/rust-fp/slides/slides.md

 ---

-# Functional programming in Rust
+# Functional Programming in Rust

 ---